National Library of New Zealand: Alexander Turnbull Library

-The Friends of the Turnbull Library (FoTL) is an incorporated society that supports the work of the Alexander Turnbull Library by organising events, activities and offering an annual research grant to a scholars using the library’s resources.
-FoTL also funds the publication of the Turnbull Library Record which publishes information about the activities of the library and showcases the Library’s collections.
+The Friends of the Turnbull Library (FoTL) is an incorporated society that supports the work of the Alexander Turnbull Library by organising events, activities and offering an annual research grant to a scholars using the library's resources.
+FoTL also funds the publication of The Turnbull Library Record which publishes information about the activities of the library and showcases the library's collections.
 First published in 1940, digital issues of The Turnbull Library Record are available through Papers Past.

+A number of archives held at the Alexander Turnbull Library have been added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.
+These include: